Bhaskers-Blu-Org2/MCW-Linux-lift-and-shift/Hands-on lab/HOL step-by-step - Linux lift and shift.md

 Duration: 60 Minutes

 In this exercise, you will implement Phase II of the migration to Azure.
 Here you will retire the Azure IaaS implementation and move to Azure App Service and Azure Database for MySQL.
 The first steps will be to build the MySQL DB and again migrate the data using MySQL Workbench.
-Then, you will create the Azure Web App and connect it to GitHub Repo to download the app using a Docker Container with PHP 7.0.
+Then, you will create the Azure Web App and connect it to GitHub repository to download the app using a Docker Container with PHP 7.0.

 ![The Phase II diagram has /OsTicket with an arrow pointing to a Resource Group containing Linux, Docker, osTicket, a web client, and MySQL.](images/Hands-onlabstep-by-step-Linuxliftandshiftimages/media/image4.png "Phase II diagram")